Financial Aid

 If a student must drop a class after the census date:

-Withdrawing from a class after the course's census date may result in a student not meeting the Satisfactory Academic Progress standards.
-A student not meeting these standards may be placed in financial aid suspension.
+Withdrawing from a class after the course's census date will result in a W grade.
+An accumulation of W grades may result in a student not meeting the Satisfactory Academic Progress standards.
+A student not meeting these standards may be placed on financial aid Suspension.
 Please refer to the Standards of Satisfactory Academic Progress section of the catalog for more information.

-If a student withdraws or fails to complete a semester:
+If a student completely withdraws or fails to complete a semester:

 A complete withdrawal, unsatisfactory grades in all courses, or failing to attend the full period of enrollment may result in a return of federal funds on a student's behalf.
-The student may be required to repay some or all of the received financial aid to CWI, the U.S. Department of Education, or both.
+The student may be required to repay some or all of the received financial aid.
 A student will receive notification once the withdrawal process and evaluation of aid earned have been completed.
-If a student fails to officially withdraw, CWI will determine a student’s last date of attendance and may use that date, or the midpoint of the enrollment period, to calculate the amount of financial aid earned.
+If a student fails to officially withdraw, CWI will determine a student’s last date of attendance and may use that date or the midpoint of the enrollment period to calculate the amount of financial aid earned.

 Please carefully read any correspondence received in reference to the withdrawal process and evaluation of aid earned.
 CWI may be required to report overpayments of federal grants to the U.S. Department of Education’s Collection Unit if no repayment arrangements are made within 45 days of being notified.